seangpachareonsub/project-2/README.md

 **NOTES:**

 * Articles are enclosed with an `<a>` tag which directs them to the NYT website if users wish to read more
-* The key names within the API responses given back from the `/topstories` and `/search` endpoints differ.
+* The key names within the JSON responses given back from the `/topstories` and `/search` endpoints differ.
 Therefore, upon rendering, a ternary statement is needed.
 It checks which key name is being returned from the API and then subsequently, renders that information.

 #### Searching for articles

-Implementing the `/search` endpoint of the API, the site provides users the ability to search for specific news topics.
+Implementing the `/search` endpoint of the API, the site provides users the ability to search for specific news.
 This is handled through a form on the page that includes a search input.

-The `storeSearch()` function is invoked `onChange` of the search form
+The `storeSearch()` function is invoked `onChange` of the search form and state updates as the user is typing

 ```
 storeSearch(e) {